danimohli/printf/README.md

+<h1>One of</h1>
-One of and first alx peer projects of the one year programme in software engineering.
+and first alx peer projects of the one year programme in software engineering.
 Printf project is similar to C programming printf function.